InfraLore/make_for_devops/chapters/04-testing_and_validating.md

 3. **Focus on integration** - Test that targets run in the right order with correct variables

-4. **Keep it simple** - Most Makefiles need 5-10 tests total, not comprehensive suites
+4. **Avoid the rabbit hole** - Most Makefiles need 5-10 tests total, not comprehensive suites

 5. **Scale testing to team size** - Solo projects need minimal testing; large